flores/yet-another-nutrient-calculator/views/contribute_translation.md

 	    text: while using a
 	    container: container
 	    dose: with doses of
+	    tooltip: if you choose the result of your dose below, that's the dose that goes into this solution.
 	  dosing_method:
 	    text: and I am calculating for
 	    target: what dose to reach a target